kilerogosha/carrier-io.github.io/_posts/2025-02-12-thresholds-task.md

 - Installed and set up Carrier successfully.
 - Created a project in Carrier.
-- Configured and executed a test with a baseline available.
+- Configured and executed a test and marked it as the baseline.

 ### Steps